-Getting fit, losing weight quickly and healthily, building muscle: there are countless apps, wearables, fitness trackers, smartwatches, and promises out there.
-However, there is not a single solution that can do everything.
-All products are merely individual pieces of a puzzle in the bigger picture.
-And unfortunately, even in 2022, no matter how technologically advanced they are, these gadgets are unable to take care of your sweating regime and help you stick to your workout and diet plans.
-We'll show you how the individual pieces all fit together and how to get fit with apps and gadgets in the best possible manner.
+Getting fit, losing weight quickly and healthily, building muscle: there are countless fitness apps, fitness trackers, smartwatches, and even cybernetic enhancements for this purpose.
+However, there is no one solution that can do it all—all products are merely individual puzzle pieces in the big picture.
+Unfortunately, this still holds true for 2023: Gadgets alone are unable to ensure you sweat and stick to your workout regiment and dietary plans.
+NextPit shows you how the individual pieces fit together and how you can use apps and gadgets to get fit and either build muscle or lose fat.

 - Hello evolution: How can I lose weight (fast)?